Certifiers Make Neural Networks Vulnerable to Availability Attacks: Introduction

-The large success of deep learning systems has led to their introduction to safety-critical tasks such as autonomous driving~\cite{liang2018deep} or malware detection~\cite{vinayakumar2019robust}.
-With their rise in popularity, new threats and security concerns have been raised, such as evasion attacks using adversarial examples~\cite{szegedy2014intriguing}.
-A large body of work has been dedicated to analyzing these attacks and to improving the robustness of deep learning models.
+The success of deep learning systems has led to their deployment in safety-critical tasks such as autonomous driving~\cite{liang2018deep} or malware detection~\cite{vinayakumar2019robust}.
+With their rise in popularity, new threats and security concerns have manifested themselves, such as evasion attacks using adversarial examples~\cite{szegedy2014intriguing}.
+A large body of work has been dedicated to analyzing these attacks and to improving the robustness of deep-learning models.

-Among the most promising results are network certifiers~\cite{singh2019abstract, boopathy2019cnn, weng2018towards}, which can prove a network's robustness against adversarial perturbations.
-By propagating a convex relaxation of the perturbation set through the network, they can guarantee that the network's prediction is robust to small changes in the input space.
-However, introducing a new component, the certifier, into a deep learning pipeline changes its threat surface and introduces new security risks and attack vectors.
-To the best of our knowledge, no prior work exists that systematically analyses the security properties of certifiers in their larger application context.

-In this work, we aim to fill this gap and perform the first systematic analysis of training-time attacks against network certifiers, considering their integration into practical systems and their impact on the system's integrity and availability.
-Using novel backdoor attacks against network certifiers, we show that a small distribution shift in the data between evaluation and deployment is sufficient to void all security guarantees of evaluation-time offline certification, requiring online robustness certificates at runtime.
-However, online certification comes with its own challenges.
-Since the robustness certification may fail for any given input, the certified model requires an option to \emph{abstain} from making a prediction.
-While this is a simple adaptation in theory, practical systems need to consider this new failure case and implement a fallback, which makes sacrifices to either the system's \emph{integrity} or \emph{availability}.

-Our attacks specifically target this fallback path by forcing the certifier to abstain, effectively disabling the deep learning model.
-While it is mathematically impossible to break the guarantees of a sound certifier, this new attack vector prevents the certifier from establishing any robustness guarantees in the first place, effectively ``uncertifying'' the model.
-Since the system can only rely on the fallback method, this attack leads to either a decrease in performance or a system overload.

-To show the practical relevance and severe impact of these new attack vectors, we propose the first concrete backdoor attacks against network certifiers (\cref{fig:teaser}).
-Our \emph{direct} backdoor attack exploits the victim's model supply chain, supplying them with a model containing a hidden backdoor that remains undetected during evaluation.
-For scenarios where the victim is in control of model training, our \emph{indirect} attack can create the same backdoor by poisoning the training data.
-Both attacks are highly effective with only 1\% poisoned data and reduce the certified robustness by up to 95 percentage points.